-the National Renewable Energy Laboratory (NREL) has estimated a total potential for US rooftop photovoltaic power generation at 1,118 GW of installed capacity and 1,432 terawatt-hours (TWh) of annual energy generation.
-This equates to approximately 39% of total national electricity sales.
+the National Renewable Energy Laboratory (NREL) estimated a total potential for US rooftop photovoltaic power generation at 1,118 GW of installed capacity and 1,432 terawatt-hours (TWh) of annual energy generation.
+Per the 2022 US Energy Information Administration (EIA) report

 These results represent a combination of commercial (see Figure 1) and residential (see Figure 2) building potential that takes into consideration average building rooftop footprint, local climate conditions, average module efficiencies, and population densities.
-California has the highest technical potential with as much as 74% of electricity needs coming from rooftop solar.
+California has the highest technical potential with as much as 74% of electricity needs possible from rooftop solar.
 This is due to its mix of high population (i.e., lots of rooftops) and relatively good solar resource.
 Figure 3 shows how potential varies by state across the US.

 Per the US Energy Information Administration (EIA) Monthly Electric Power Industry Report, June 2023